razahuss/README/README.md

-Currently my projects are private but they can be shown on request.
+Currently some of my projects are private but they can be shown on request.